prakhar1989/WordCounter/README.md

 Text: she sells sea shells at the se...
 Status Code: 200
 Text: she sells sea shells at the se...
 Status Code: 200
 ```

+### Libraries
+The following open-source libraries are used in the project
+- [Flask](http://flask.pocoo.org/) - A sinatra like micro web framework for Python
+- [Faker](https://github.com/joke2k/faker) - Used for generating fake random text
+- [Requests](http://docs.python-requests.org/en/latest/) - Simple HTTP library used for client implementation